JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 8 Notes.md

 Minimize $J(…)$ with $μ_1,…,μ_K$

-With k-means, it is **not possible for the cost function to sometimes increase**.
+**NOTE:**  k-means, it is **not possible for the cost function to sometimes increase**.
 It should always descend.

 # Random Initialization

 There's one particular recommended method for randomly initializing your cluster centroids.

 1. Have $K<m$.
 That is, make sure the number of your clusters is less than the number of your training examples.
-2. Randomly pick K training examples.
+2. Randomly pick $K$ training examples.
 (Not mentioned in the lecture, but also be sure the selected examples are unique).
 3. Set $μ_1,…,μ_K$ equal to these K examples.

 K-means **can get stuck in local optima**.
 To decrease the chance of this happening, you can run the algorithm on many different random initializations.
 In cases where K<10 it is strongly recommended to run a loop of random initializations.